JiteshMatta21/Analog-Clock/README.md

    Challenging part is to adjust the hands to move around the dial for which I uses the CSS property called transform.origin which help in revolving the hands around dialer with bottom setting.
    Reference link 'https://www.w3schools.com/cssref/css3_pr_transform-origin.php' for more details

-   This project help me in understanding and interpreting practical use of mathematics concepts like degrees and hour-minute-second conversions and basic formulas.
+   This project helped me in understanding and interpretation of practical use of mathematical concepts like degrees and hour-minute-second conversions and basic formulas.